Different Types of French Bread

 French bread is a staple in French cuisine, loved for its crispy crust and fluffy interior.

 Did you know there are many different types of French bread to choose from?
-Each variety, from baguettes to brioche, has unique flavor and texture.
+Each variety, from baguettes to brioche, has a unique flavor and texture.

 In this blog post, we will explore the various types of French bread, from the classic baguette to the sweet buttery brioche.